mobs/blog-bgd/README.md

-# GST Checker App
+# Blog-BGD APP

 # Frontend
 # React + Vite

 -  This template provides a setup to get React working in Vite with HMR and some ESLint rules.

--  It is a GST Checker app that gives you details for a given GST Number(dummy data created using fakerjs)
+-  It is a Blog Bgd app that gives you the blogs and CRUD application over it

 ## Table of Contents